cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/transactional-messaging-system.rst

 Overview
 ========
-The Transactional Messaging System (TMS) is a CDAP service that provides a "publish-and-subscribe" messaging system that understands transactions.
+The Transactional Messaging System (TMS) is a CDAP service that provides a "publish-and-subscribe" messaging system that understands transactions, and that guarantees the ordering and persistence of messages.

 It uses HBase for the persistent and durable storage of messages, and supports both transactional and non-transactional message publishing and consumption.

-TMS provides ACID *(atomicity, consistency, isolation,* and *durability)* guarantees, using `Apache Tephra <http://tephra.incubator.apache.org>`__ for the ACI portion.
-TMS doesn't interact directly with Tephra; instead, the client provides the transaction, as described below.

-TMS is similar to `Apache Kafka <https://kafka.apache.org>`__ but with added guarantees as to ordering and persistence of messages.

 Topics